Maths Speakers

 Sammie Buzzard

-Sammie Buzzard is a glaciologist and climate scientist, based at Cardiff University.
+Sammie Buzzard is a glaciologist and climate scientist, based at Northumbria University.
 Her research focuses on the melting of Antarctica's ice shelves, using maths to model how and where ice shelves may become vulnerable to sudden collapse.
 This is important in determining how much Antarctica might contribute to a rise in global sea levels.

 She fills her spare time playing the oboe, making science themed cakes and supporting Barnet FC which is possibly even more depressing than melting ice shelves...